Kumal people

 Kumal (कुमाल) is a caste or ethnic group in Nepal, traditionally associated with pottery.
 Their traditional profession is endangered due to competition from cheaper, more durable industrial pots.
 Fewer youths learn the skills.
+They are found to inhabit in the Terai, inner Terai and Mid-hills close to the riverbanks where bioresearches are rich to continue to their traditional occupation.
+Their traditional dance, the Pangdure, is considered endangered.

+Language

-Kumal people speak the Kumal language; their traditional dance, the Pangdure, is considered endangered.
-According to the population census of 2011, 121,000 Kumals live in Nepal; there are 12,000 native speakers of the Kumal language.
+Kumal people speak the Kumal language.
+According to the population census of 2011, 121,000 Kumals live in Nepal; there are 12,000 native speakers of the Kumal language..Less number of people speak kumal language (own language).

+Geographic distribution

+The 2011 Nepal census classifies the Kumal people within the broader social group of Mountain/Hill Janajati.
+At the time of the Nepal census of 2011, 121,196 people (0.5% of the population of Nepal) were Kumal.
+The frequency of Kumal people by province was as follows: